 - Octagon female fittings are easier to work with than standard round fittings.

 - Hose connectors, or spigot adapters, make it easy to multitask.
 You can run several hoses at the same time from one spigot.
-Water a large lawn or a wide flower garden in a fraction of the time.
+Hose connectors allow you to water a large lawn or a wide flower garden in a fraction of the time.

 - Pistol grip nozzles feature pull-style handles that allow you to change the pressure and style of spray as you squeeze.
 They're sometimes called spray gun nozzles.